Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Methods

 \subsection{The Genesis Database of Models of Planet Formation}

 The Genesis database\footnote{\url{https://eos-nexus.org/genesis-database/}} is a library of N-body simulations of formation of the terrestrial planets developed by \cite{mulders20}.
 These models use the simulations of \cite{hansen13} to model the Kepler super-Earths as a starting point.
 Based on the distribution pattern of the solids around the host stars, the annular range of distribution of the solids, and the ratio of the number of embryos to the number of planetesimals, \cite{mulders20} presented 15 models with different initial conditions, each having 50 runs of simulations.
 12 of such models include planets growing in-situ and the other 3 include migration.
 Each model shows a different distribution of core mass and orbital period (see Figure 3 of \citealt{mulders20}).
 We combine these models so that the final suites of models exhibit lognormal-like mass distributions ranging between $\sim1$\me~ and $\sim25$\me~ and period distributions closest to the Kepler period distribution ranging between $\sim1$ day and $\sim100$ days.
-We arrive at 3 suites of such models: \begin{itemize} \item In-situ: combining all 12 in-situ models from Genesis. \item Migration-A: combining the migration models Gen-M-s22 and Gen-M-s50 from Genesis. \item Migration-B: combining the migration models Gen-M-s10 and Gen-M-s50 from Genesis. \end{itemize} The distributions of the core masses for the 3 suites of models are shown in Figure~\ref{fig:core-dist}.
-The observed period ratio distribution of small Kepler exoplanets (size $< 4$ \re) suggests that majority of the resonant chains break after the gas disk dispersal \citep[e.g., ][]{izidoro22, izidoro21, izidoro17}.
-To match our migration models with this feature, we choose 95\% of the runs with broken resonant chain and 5\% of the stable runs for each model, following \cite{izidoro21, izidoro22}.
+We arrive at 3 suites of such models: \begin{itemize} \item In-situ: combining all 12 in-situ models from Genesis. \item Migration-A: combining the migration models Gen-M-s22 and Gen-M-s50 from Genesis. \item Migration-B: combining the migration models Gen-M-s10 and Gen-M-s50 from Genesis. \end{itemize} All three migration models in Genesis, namely Gen-M-s10, Gen-M-s22, and Gen-M-s50, initiate with solids distributed between 0.05 AU and 10 AU, albeit with different normalizations of the surface density.
+They migrate inward under the influence of the gas disk that stretch upto an inner edge of 0.05 AU.
+Depending on the snowline location (see Section~\ref{sec:meth/host/sl}), migrating planets that make up the population of small exoplanets in the inner region of the disk are likely to consist of both rocky and water-ice-rich cores, further elaborated in Section~\ref{sec:meth/coreatm}.
+The gas disk disperses after 5 Myr from the start of the simulations after which dynamic instabilities set in.
+This instability phase leads to breaking of several of the resonant chains of planets that formed during migration, orbital crossing among planets, and giant impacts.
+Unlike the in-situ suite of models, the migration simulations do not incorporate lower-mass planetesimals, which could potentially impact the atmospheric erosion process, as suggested by \cite{chen22}.
+However, as our current study does not consider the influence of planetesimals on atmospheric erosion, their absence does not significantly affect the evolution of migrated planets.
+The potential impact of planetesimals is further discussed in Section~\ref{sec:meth/discuss}.